 Carry out periodic reviews of the effectiveness with which the service addresses pressures for change.

 3 ACTION PLAN

-This Action Plan sets out a list of priorities for future actions if sufficient resources are available, most of which will be the responsibility of Thanet District Council or Kent County Council.
+This Action Plan sets out a list of priorities for future actions, most of which will be the responsibility of Thanet District Council or Kent County Council.